International Children’s Rights (Advanced LL.M.)

 Our graduates meet the requirements for a range of positions including:

-1. governmental and inter-governmental bodies and public administration (both national and international);
+- governmental and inter-governmental bodies and public administration (both national and international)

-2. national, regional and international (non-governmental) organisations dealing with children’s rights issues;
+- national, regional and international (non-governmental) organisations dealing with children’s rights issue

-5. civil society organizations dealing with children’s rights issue;
+- civil society organizations dealing with children’s rights issue

 Children’s rights specialists

-Graduates of the program are able to obtain work in various organizations dealing with children’s rights issues, such international and national monitoring and advisory bodies, national, regional and international organizations, governmental bodies, national human rights institutions, or civil society organizations.
+Graduates of the programme have found key positions in various organisations dealing with children’s rights issues, such international and national monitoring and advisory bodies, national, regional and international organisations, governmental bodies, national human rights institutions, or civil society organisations.

 Substantively, the graduates will be prepared to work in various domains affecting children, including, but not limited to, child protection, education, health care for children, child labour, children in armed conflict, children living on the street, migrant children, or children in the justice system.